 In the pursuit of any truth (scientific or otherwise) resistance always bridges the gap between ridicule and recognition.
 The key question is if one’s dedication to that truth is strong enough to weather the unpleasant journey it entails.

-Inspiration: Read The Short History of Nearly Everything by Bill Bryson for a hundred other such examples
+Inspiration: Read A Short History of Nearly Everything by Bill Bryson for a hundred other such examples